-Scott Snibbe is a new media artist, author, and host of the meditation podcast A Skeptic’s Path to Enlightenment.
+Scott Snibbe is a new media artist, author, and host of the How to Train a Happy Mind meditation podcast.

 About Scott Snibbe